awslabs/aws-device-farm-gradle-plugin/README.md

 ## Building the plugin:

+Building the plugin is optional.
+The plugin is published through Maven Central.
+If you wish to allow gradle to download the plugin directly skip this section and jump to [Using the plugin](#using-the-plugin)

 1. Clone the GitHub repository.
 2. Build the plugin using ```gradle install```.
-4. The plugin will be installed to your local maven repository.
+3. The plugin will be installed to your local maven repository.

 ## Using the plugin:
 1. Add the plugin artifact to your dependency list in build.gradle.